by ProcureDeskLast Updated : May-26-2019

 Now let’s look at some of the intangible benefits.
 Some of these like Cost control can be easily quantified in dollars but since this is cost avoidance, we added this into the intangible bucket.

-Rogue spending or maverick Spend is defined as Spend which doesn’t follow defined purchasing policies.
-Some example of maverick spend includes
+Rogue spending or maverick Spend is defined as Spend that doesn’t follow defined purchasing policies.
+Some examples of maverick spend include

 In all the instances mentioned above, there is an additional cost to the company when an individual doesn’t follow the process.